Nyah Kur people: History

-The Mon were believed to be one of the earliest people of continental Southeast Asia where they founded some of the earliest recorded civilizations in the region including the Dvaravati in Central Thailand, Sri Gotapura in Central Laos, Hariphunchai in Northern Thailand and the Thaton Kingdom.
+The Mon have been held to be among the earliest peoples of continental Southeast Asia.
+The civilizations attributed to them include Dvaravati in central Thailand, Sri Gotapura in central Laos, Hariphunchai in northern Thailand and the Thaton Kingdom.
 Dvaravati was among the first to receive Theravada missionaries from Sri Lanka in contrast to Hindu contemporaries, the Khmers and Chams.
 The Mon adapted the Pallava script to their language and the oldest Mon script was found in a cave in modern Saraburi dating around 550 AD.
 At the turn of the first millennium, the Mon came under constant pressure due to the Tai migrations from the north and Khmer invasions from the east.
-When Suryavarman I, the Khmer heir to the throne of the Lavo Kingdom, also became ruler of the Khmer Empire, the vast majority of the Mon of Dvaravati fled west to other Mon lands, were taken as slaves or assimilated to the new culture.
+Nai Pan Hla takes Suryavarman I for the Khmer heir to the throne of the Lavo Kingdom, who then became ruler of the Khmer Empire as well.
+On his account the great majority of the Mon of Dvaravati fled west to other Mon lands, were taken as slaves, or assimilated to the new culture.

 However a small remnant remained in the remote jungles of the Khorat Plateau.
 Little is known of their history.
 When they were discovered by western scholars in the early 20th century, it was variously assumed that they were part of the Lawa or Kuy ethnic groups.
 It was not until 1970 that their language was determined to be directly descended from Old Mon, and in fact, more similar to Old Mon than the modern Mon of their brethren in present-day Burma and Western Thailand.
+Gérard Diffloth set out the descent from the Old Mon of the Dvaravati period in 1984, and Emmanuel Guillon challenged that reading in 2009.
+The wider question of who spoke what in Dvaravati is unsettled.
+The surviving inscriptions show only that Mon was used for religious purposes in central and northeast Thailand, and whether it was also the dominant spoken language is open.

-Although Nyah Kur and modern Mon are not mutually intelligible and the endonym Mon is unknown to the Nyah Kur, having remained isolated in the mountains between Central and Northeastern Thailand allowed the Nyah Kur to maintain their own ethnic identity which developed independently from the Mon during the last thousand years yet in some respects shows remarkable similarity to modern Mon culture.
+Nyah Kur and modern Mon are not mutually intelligible, and the endonym Mon is unknown to the Nyah Kur.
+Isolation in the mountains between central and northeastern Thailand allowed them to keep an identity of their own, which developed apart from the Mon over the last thousand years while still resembling modern Mon culture in some respects.

 Today, the Nyah Kur live in small villages distributed in a north-south strip that crosses Phetchabun, Nakhon Ratchasima and Chaiyaphum provinces, the majority living in Chaiyaphum.
 The Thai refer to them as ชาวบน meaning "upper people" or "sky people".
 Their self-designation is Nyah Kur, which in the Nyah Kur language means "mountain folk" and in modern Mon translates to "hill plantation people".